Acceleration Solver

 - Average Acceleration: The total change in velocity divided by the total time interval —

 a = Δv / Δt.
-This is the most common form tested in middle school and GCSE exams. - Instantaneous Acceleration: Acceleration at a single moment in time — the derivative of velocity with respect to time:
+This is the most common form tested in middle school and GCSE exams. -

 a = dv/dt.
 Covered in AP Physics C and college-level courses. - Deceleration (Negative Acceleration): When an object slows down, its acceleration is negative.
 A braking car or a ball thrown upward are classic examples.